ietf-rats-wg/eat/draft-ietf-rats-eat.md

 2 - Restricted:
 : Entities at this level MUST meet the criteria defined in Section 4 of FIDO Allowed Restricted Operating Environments {{FIDO.AROE}}.
+(Note only Section 4 is referenced.
+The other sections, in particularly Section 3 do not apply.)
 Examples include TEE's and schemes using virtualization-based security.
 Security at this level is aimed at defending against large-scale network/remote attacks by having a reduced attack surface.